dannydev77/dannydev77/README.md

 Software developer and Designer
 -------------------------------

 I've been learning to code for the past five years.
-Basically started out with the common Web technologies (HTML,CSS,JS), then started learning other languages such as Python where I found passion in backend development.
+Basically started out with Core languages C/C++,  then the common Web technologies (HTML,CSS,JS), then started learning other languages such as Python where I found passion in backend development.
 Recently I've been learning Go (golang) to add to my arsenal.
 Generally, I love coding, design, working with databases, and computer networking.
 Let's build the Technology for the future.

 * 🌍  I'm based in Kiambu, Kenya
 * 🖥️  See my portfolio at [dannydev portfolio](http://dannydev.pythonanywhere.com/)